HARSHKHAMBRA/hamster-clone-/README.md

 ## Contact

-For any inquiries, please contact me in Telegram: [Nikandr Surkov](https://t.me/nikandr_s).
+For any inquiries, please contact me in Telegram: [Harsh Khambra](8059711119).